Palghat Mani Iyer: Career

 Palghat R. Raghu, a disciple of Mani Iyer, describes his guru as a genius in that he showed music followers the manner of blending with the music of the main artist in handling the kritis of every conceivable mood and tempo.
 By his consistent excellence he could raise the concert to thrilling heights.

 He had his eccentricities, and he refused to accompany women artists for a long time.
-But after his daughter married D K Pattammal's son, he accompanied Pattamal (पट्टमाळ), considered one of the three singers who make up Trinity of Women Carnatic Music singers in the 20th C. Afterwards he also accompanied M L Vasanthakumari.
+But after his daughter married D K Pattammal's son, he accompanied Pattamal (पट्टमाळ), considered one of the three singers who make up Trinity of Women Carnatic Music singers in the 20th century.
+Afterwards he also accompanied M L Vasanthakumari.

 When Semmangudi Srinivasa Iyer was asked to pick geniuses of Carnatic music, he came up with only three names -- T.R.
 Mahalingam, T.N.
 Rajarathnam Pillai and Palghat Mani Iyer.

 Personal life

-Born on 12 June 1912, in Pazhayannur village near Palghat, Mani Iyer lived a full 70 years and died on 30 May 1981.
+Mani Iyer was born on 12 June 1912, in Pazhayannur village, in Cochin State, near Palghat.
+He died on 30 May 1981, aged 68.
 He was the father of the noted artists Mridangist T. R. Rajamani, vocalist Lalitha Sivakumar, violinist T.R.
 Rajaram, Smt.
 Lakshmi Vaidhyanathan and Sri.
 Thyagarajan.
 He was also the grandfather of the noted singer Nithyasree Mahadevan and Carnatic vocalist Palghat Ramprasad.